 CY: What should we look out for, from Langi for the remainder of the year and beyond?

 Langi: Langi will be releasing another monster hit single in January by the name of “Mufasa (K.O.T.J)” and he is all geared up to drop his new music videos with popular UK artist New London; “She Bad.
 He is also working on his E.P. with Point Records called “A Present” that is schedule to be released in February.
-“So Get Ready for Some Amazing New Projects !Share this article on all Social Media Platforms.
+“So Get Ready for Some Amazing New Projects !Disclaimer: CanadianYardie is not a registered or qualified investment advisor or investment professional .
+Therefore, readers are advised that information provided on this website is issued solely for information and entertainment purposes and should not be considered as financial advice or recommendations to buy, hold or sell any securities.
+Always consult with an investment professional before doing any type of investing.Share this article on all Social Media Platforms.
 To submit articles or to advertise with us please send us an EMAIL at: email@example.com